AndyRightNow/Random-Canvas-Background-Generator/README.md

 ## What is this?

 It's a simple plugin to drop into your HTML **without installation and dependencies**.
-What it does is that it randomly generate a background on HTML canvas element you provide and the visual effect is pretty decent, I think. :)
+What it does is that it randomly generates a background on the HTML canvas element you provide and BTW, the visual effect is pretty decent, I think. :)

 ## Why This?